anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 Within the 'dblp_acm' directory, create a file called 'example.py'.
 We will use this Python file to walkthrough the code.

-Note: Make sure your virtual environment is activated.
-The 'further pointers' section in the installation guide has a reminder of how to do this.
-Then, to run this file throughout this walkthrough, use your terminal to navigate to the 'dblp_acm' directory and run `python example.py`.

 ## Step Three: Import dependencies

 Now, we can open up the 'example.py' file.
 Before we begin, we first need to import all of the necessary packages that we will use.